Trump says he will nominate deputy to be new U.S. energy secretary

-WASHINGTON (Reuters) - U.S. President Donald Trump said on Friday he would nominate Deputy Energy Secretary Dan Brouillette, a former vice president of Ford Motor Co and state energy regulator, to head the department.
+WASHINGTON (Reuters) - U.S. President Donald Trump said on Friday he would nominate Deputy Energy Secretary Dan Brouillette, a former vice president of Ford Motor Co and Louisiana state energy regulator, to head the department.

 “I am pleased to nominate Deputy Secretary Dan Brouillette to be the new Secretary of Energy,” Trump wrote in a post on Twitter.
 “Dan’s experience in the sector is unparalleled.
 A total professional, I have no doubt that Dan will do a great job!”

-If confirmed by the Senate, Brouillette will replace Rick Perry, who said on Thursday he would step down from the job by the end of the year.
+If confirmed by the Senate, Brouillette will replace Rick Perry, who said on Thursday he would step down by the end of the year.

 Brouillette, 57, has taken on increasing responsibilities at the Energy Department in recent months as Perry signaled he would resign.
 He went on international trips for the department and sat in for Perry during several Cabinet meetings.